Introduction

 Fistulae between the upper urinary tract and the GI systems are rare.
-Iatrogenic injury is the most common etiology of renoalimentary fistula, although various pathologic processes in either organ system may lead to fistulization.5 Most renoalimentary fistulae are iatrogenic, secondary to percutaneous nephrostomy tube placement, although penetrating and blunt trauma, malignancy (particularly colon, renal, and transitional cell cancer), foreign body ingestion, and inflammatory processes (usually secondary to stones, infection, or diverticular disease) are occasionally implicated in renoalimentary fistulae.
+Iatrogenic injury is the most common etiology of renoalimentary fistula, although various pathologic processes in either organ system may lead to fistulization.
+[1] Most renoalimentary fistulae are iatrogenic, secondary to percutaneous nephrostomy tube placement, although penetrating and blunt trauma, malignancy (particularly colon, renal, and transitional cell cancer), foreign body ingestion, and inflammatory processes (usually secondary to stones, infection, or diverticular disease) are occasionally implicated in renoalimentary fistulae.

 History of the Procedure

 Hippocrates is credited for the first reported case of renoalimentary fistula in 460 BC.
 Renoalimentary fistulae began to be recognized more commonly in the mid 1800s and were predominantly due to renal tuberculosis (TB).
-A distant second cause was pyelonephritis due to infection with other organisms.1 With the exception of pyelonephritis in conjunction with stone disease, infectious causes of renoalimentary fistula diminished with advancements in antitubercular and antimicrobial therapy.
+A distant second cause was pyelonephritis due to infection with other organisms.
+[5, 6] With the exception of pyelonephritis in conjunction with stone disease, infectious causes of renoalimentary fistula diminished with advancements in antitubercular and antimicrobial therapy.
 As a result, renoalimentary fistulae became much less common between 1950 and 1980, with malignancy being the primary etiology.
-With the advent of minimally invasive renal surgery, the incidence of renoalimentary fistulae, specifically iatrogenic renoalimentary fistula, has increased.
-Despite the increase, this phenomenon remains quite rare.

 Problem